 GSSIMR's administrative offices are in a central location within the Research Buildings.
-The area contains a comfortable space with wireless access in which predoctoral researchers can meet, exchange ideas, and socialize.
+The area contains a comfortable space in which students can meet, exchange ideas, and socialize.
 Also in the area are the R. Scott Hawley Classroom, a place to practice scientific talks, a kitchenette for snacks and beverages, and a work room with printers and office supplies.